AhmedDev980/GO-lang/README.md

 It can be declared as string.
 What ever declared in " " will be taken as string even numbers also.
 * Boolean
 It can be decalred as bool.
+* Float
+It can be declared as float32 or float64.